lzukw/WirelessDisplayServer/README.md

 - [Scripts], and
 - [ThirdParty]

 contain the whole executable program.
+The file to be executed is [WirelessDisplayServer_executable\WirelessDisplayServer.exe] on Windows and [WirelessDisplayServer_executable/WirelessDisplayServer] on Linux.

 ## API-calls